-Learning why you behave the way you do takes time.
+Learning why you act the way you do takes time.
 In a professional context, it is essential to understand what motivates you, what principles you apply and how you interact with others.

 The more you understand these three aspects of your personality,

-the better you will be able find your place;
+the better you will be able to find your place.

-the more successfully you will be able to build a transparent, effective professional relationship, while maintaining your well-being; and
+the more successfully you will be able to build a transparent, effective professional relationship, while maintaining your well-being.

 the more confidence you will have in yourself.

 Become Aware of Your Needs

 Look through Maslow’s five universal needs below, adapted to a professional teamwork environment.
 When you assess your needs, take into account two factors:

 The objective part (For example, are your work premises equipped with excellent or limited facilities?)